 iPhone 8 new features

-A combination of design and hardware changes will make the iPhone 8 the most radical new iPhone to date, if we are to go by the rumours and leaks.
+A combination of design and hardware changes will make the iPhone 8 the most radical new iPhone to date, if the rumours and leaks are true.

-Instead of listing every leak here, we're going to stick to the biggest and most important ones and point out what's been leaked multiple times, making them more likely to be true.
+Instead of listing every leak here, we're going to stick to the biggest and most important ones and point out what's been leaked multiple times.

-The latest image of the iPhone 8 doing the rounds is this one, shared by OnLeaks, which reveals a frighteningly ugly camera bump on the rear.
+The latest image of the iPhone 8 doing the rounds is this one, shared by OnLeaks, which reveals a rather ugly camera bump on the rear.
+We now have even better in the form of this impressive video showing the mock-up, which was made in partnership with Tiger Mobiles.

 Fortunately it is just a 'CNC-made iPhone 8 dummy', according to Benjamin Geskin.
 We're hoping it's not a design feature of the actual upcoming iPhone.

 Often the best way to get an early glimpse at an upcoming smartphone is through the renders leaked by case makers.
-Olixar, via Mobile Fun, has a number of designs that would appear to let the cat out the bag.
+Olixar, via Mobile Fun, has a number of designs.
 Here's one, which reveals an almost full-screen display, as well as the absence of the home button.

 These shots are in line with the various images and videos leaked of iPhone 8 screen protectors, too: